-Payments from the trust must be for the benefit of the recipient as described in the trust document and as agreed to by the Department of Children and Families.
-Generally, this means the payments must go to the recipient's "patient responsibility" or "cost of care"; e.g., room, board, level of care charges, insurance premiums, etc.
+Payments from the trust must be for the benefit of the recipient as described in the trust document and as agreed to by the Department of Children and Families (DCF).

 The trustee will be required to document account activity and purpose and provide such documentation to DCF upon request (trustee responsibilities are discussed below).

-The flow chart above illustrates the applicant’s income separated into two parts: The “cap amount” which in Florida is currently $2,205.00, and the excess income amount.
-The cap amount goes directly to “patient responsibility” or, in other words, the facility or service provider and the excess amount goes into the trust by way of deposit into the trust’s checking account.
+The flow chart above illustrates the applicant’s income separated into two parts: The “cap amount” which in Florida is currently $2,250.00, and the excess income amount.
+The cap amount goes directly to “Patient Responsibility” or, in other words, the facility or service provider and the excess amount goes into the trust by way of deposit into the trust’s checking account.

-The trustee then depletes the account writing checks to the recipient’s providers.
+The trustee then depletes the account writing checks to the recipient’s providers or for other needs.

 Supplemental Needs Trusts and Medicaid

 As has been discussed, gifting assets to an individual or a trust within five years of applying for public benefits may create a period of ineligibility.
 As with many of the rules, however, there is an exception.